Monsieur Batignole: Plot

 In 1942 occupied Paris, a butcher, Edmond Batignole, and his family are living on the ground floor of an apartment building.
 His daughter is soon to be married and his intended son-in-law, aspiring writer Pierre-Jean, wants the large penthouse apartment occupied by a Jewish family, the Bernsteins, and alerts the Gestapo who arrest the family.

 When the property is confiscated, the Batignoles apply for and are awarded the apartment and cater a birthday party for SS officers in it.
 During the party, young Simon Bernstein returns, having escaped at a railway station.
 Batignole hides him in the servant's room of the apartment on the top floor but soon moves him to the cellar to avoid his discovery.
 Simon is joined in the cellar by his two cousins, who themselves were being hidden by the concierge of another apartment building.

 Edmond tries to find someone to smuggle the children to Switzerland but eventually decides to take them himself.
-They undertake the dangerous trip to the border, where they are nearly caught.
+They undertake the dangerous trip to the border.
+At one point Batignole, who is only impersonating a doctor, manages to fix the dislocated knee of German official.
+Later Batignole is arrested after Simon is overheard mentioning Yom Kippur.
+Batignole then makes an impassioned speech against French antisemitsm.
+Simon creates a diversion and they are able to escape.
 However, with the help of a sympathetic woman and a priest, they are able to reach safety in Switzerland.

+At the end of the film it is revealed that the three children were never able to reunite with their parents.